 PERMANENT VOTE-BY-MAIL VOTING:

 Any California voter may become a permanent vote-by-mail voter.
 As a permanent vote-by-mail voter, you will automatically receive a vote-by-mail ballot for each election.
-To become a permanent vote-by-mail voter, you must complete the attached application.
+To become a permanent vote-by-mail voter, you must complete the application in the "Resource Center" under "forms" below and to the right.

 Your permanent vote-by-mail status will only end if you do not vote in four consecutive statewide general elections.